jupyter-book/jupyter-book/docs/tutorial/plugins.md

 Next we'll create an empty JavaScript file[^esm] that we'll use to add new plugin logic.

-[^esm]: The format of the Javascript should be an ECMAScript modules, not CommonJS.
-This means it uses `import` statements rather than `require()` and is the most modern style of Javascript.
+[^esm]: The format of the JavaScript should be an ECMAScript modules, not CommonJS.
+This means it uses `import` statements rather than `require()` and is the most modern style of JavaScript.
 See [the MDN modules documentation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules) for background on modules.

 🛠 Create a `src/` folder and add an empty JavaScript file to it